SGrondin/bottleneck/README.md

 console.log(count);
 ```

 `priority` is optional.
-Returns the number of **Queued** jobs with the given `priority` level.
+Returns the number of `QUEUED` jobs with the given `priority` level.
 Omitting the `priority` argument returns the total number of queued jobs in the limiter.

 #### empty()